artemkorsakov/project-euler-stats/README.md

 # Project Euler Stats

-**Repository Description for Obsidian Plugin to Fetch Project Euler Statistics**

 This repository contains an Obsidian plugin that allows users to automatically fetch and display statistics from the [Project Euler](https://projecteuler.net/) website.
 The plugin integrates seamlessly with Obsidian, providing a convenient way